juneha1120/tp/docs/UserGuide.md

 - When copying commands from this PDF version, ensure that line breaks do not remove necessary spaces.
 </div>

-### Viewing help : `help`
+### Viewing help: `help`

 Shows a message to access the help page.
-Shows the list of all commands, or full usage when a specific command is given.
+Shows a full usage with example when a specific command is given.

 ![help message](images/helpMessage.png)